How Much Money Does it Cost to Buy a House? Learn the Upsetting Truth

 Others blamed the boom in short-term rentals like Airbnb.
 Thousands of investors swooped in to buy affordable housing, only to convert the units into short-term rentals.
 It had the bonus effect of limiting the affordable housing supply and increasing prices across the board.

-Many municipalities worldwide are attempting to limit out-of-city investors from buying up all their property to ensure access to housing for their citizens, but the investor class constantly pushes back on all these policies.
+Municipalities worldwide are attempting to limit out-of-city investors from buying up all their property to ensure access to housing for their citizens, but the investor class constantly pushes back on all these policies.

 Can’t Fathom Making That Much

-Users in traditionally lower-cost-of-living areas see the same wild increases in their housing costs but don’t see wage increases to match.
+Users in traditionally lower-cost-of-living areas see the same wild increases in their housing costs, but don’t see wage increases to match.

 One user said they make $40k per year, an above-average salary for their area, but still can’t fathom ever affording a home.